skyglass/spring-boot-kafka-movie-bets/README.md

 14. Open https url with your registered domain in your Browser and make sure that Keycloak `Login` and `Register` works, you are able to `Create a Movie Event` and place a bet on it

 - Optionally, register 2 new users, create movie event with one account and place bet with another account
-- The only difference between `skaffold dev` and `skaffold prod` is that `skaffold dev` allows hot reloading of your code changes on production!
+- The only difference between `skaffold dev` and `skaffold run` is that `skaffold dev` allows hot reloading of your code changes on production!
 Try to make any code change with your IDE and you will immediately see this change on production!
 - If you run `sh skaffold-local.sh` or `sh skaffold-prod.sh` you will see logs in real-time.
 After closing the cli window, all kubernetes resources will be destroyed!
 Therefore, in order to deploy final changes to production, replace `skaffold dev` with `skaffold run` in the `skaffold-prod.sh` script.
 You will not have hot reloading with `skaffold run` anymore, but kubernetes resources will not be destroyed after you close cli window.

 #### 🎉 Congratulations!